microsoft/tensile-perf/packages/tools/README.md

-# @stress-test/tools
+# @tensile-perf/tools

-Shared tools for Stress Test.
+Shared tools for Tensile.

-This package is meant for library authors and isn't generally meant to be used by people running stress tests.
+This package is meant for library authors and isn't generally meant to be used by people running Tensile tests.

 ## Usage